Sushi burrito | Best places to buy + recipe to make one yourself!

 If you haven’t tried one, you should give it a try.
-But before that, it might be a lot better for you to get to know this culinary hype first.
+But before that, it might be better for you to get to know this culinary hype first.

 The name pretty much says it all.
-It’s a fusion between Japanese sushi and a Latina burrito.
+It’s a fusion between Japanese sushi and a Mexican burrito.

-The ingredients are similar to what you usually find in Japanese sushi; protein (mostly raw seafood), vinegared rice, and a layer of a nori seaweed sheet.
+The ingredients are similar to what you’d usually find in Japanese sushi; protein (mostly raw seafood), vinegared rice, and a layer of a nori seaweed sheet.

-It is contrary to the conventional sushi which was a slowly-served food you eat at a restaurant.
+It’s contrary to conventional sushi, which is a slowly-served food you eat at a restaurant.